 Every February, participants from around the world take part in this citizen science project to collect data on wild birds.
 In 2021, over 300,000 participants counted nearly 7,000 bird species, including some right here at the Garden!
 You can be a part of this global event from anywhere, whether you’re at the Garden or in your own backyard.

-February is an ideal time for bird watching!
-Join birding expert Herb Lewis on a morning walk through the Garden to seek, spot, and identify birds in their natural habitat.
-Suitable for expert and novice birders alike, this is an authentic birding experience you won’t want to miss.
+Join birding expert Herb Lewis on this morning walk through the Garden to seek, spot, and identify birds in their natural habitat.
+With Herb as your guide, you will learn how to look for local and migrating birds, explore what kind of landscape attracts them, and come to see why the Garden is a hotspot for a multitude of bird species.
+Suitable for expert and novice birders alike, this is an authentic birding experience you won’t want to miss!

 Capacity is limited, so reserve your spot today!